aimar115/Inventory-UserInstalledSoftware/README.md

-CI-InventoryUserInstalledSoftwareToWMI.ps1 file is Configuration Items Discovery Script
+CI-InventoryUserInstalledSoftwareToWMI.ps1 file is Configuration Items Discovery Script, use HW inventory to collect information from new WMI Class.